-The Company's immediate and ultimate controlling party is the Government of Georgia (the "Owner") represented by the Ministry of Economy and Sustainable Development of Georgia (the "MoESD").
+The Company's immediate and ultimate controlling party is the Government of Georgia (the "Owner") represented by the Ministry of Economy and Sustainable Development of Georgia (the "MoESD") and the Ministry of Finance of Georgia.
+On 10 March 2023, the Government Decree #475 was issued, stipulating the transfer of management of 50% shares of UAG to the Ministry of Finance of Georgia from Ministry of Economy and Sustainable Development of Georgia.
+On 8 June 2023, 50% of shares of UAG was transferred to the Ministry of Finance of Georgia for management.

 Principal activity.
 The Company is engaged in development, operation and supervision of civil airports in Georgia.
-The Company is owner of international airports in Tbilisi, Batumi and Kutaisi; and domestic airports in Mestia and Ambrolauri.
+The Company is owner of international airports in Tbilisi, Batumi and Kutaisi; and domestic airports in Mestia, Ambrolauri and Telavi.
 Kutaisi, Mestia and Ambrolauri airports are operated by the Company, while Tbilisi and Batumi airports are operated under concession and leasing agreements, respectively.
+Pursuant to Decree #1436 issued by the Government of Georgia on 7 August 2023, Telavi Airport assets were contributed to UAG capital on 2 October 2023.
+Management plans to demolish existing infrastructure and build new international airport.
+Once construction works are completed, Telavi Airport will be operated by the Company.